stassa/louise/README.md

 true.
 ```

+In an encapsulated MIL problem, each literal `L(t_1,...,t_n)` in the examples,
+background knowledge and metarules is replaced with a literal
+`m(L,t_1,...,t_n)`.
+Encapsulation of the MIL problem allows simple and efficient
+construction and reduction of the Top program.

 ### Listing the Top program for a MIL problem

 The second step in Louise's learning procedure constructs the _Top prorgam_, the
 most general program that entails each positive example and none of the negative
 examples given the background knowledge and metarules in a MIL problem.
+Each
+clause in a correct hypothesis is also a clause in the Top program.

 The Top program can be inspected with a call to `list_top_program/1`.

-The following is a listing of the Top program constructed for `grandfather/2`,
+The following is a listing of the Top program constructed for `grandfather/2`
-unlike in the previous examples, where we are listing `ancestor/2` results.
-The
+(the Top program for `ancestor/2`, that we used as an example until now, does
-top program for ancestor/2 does not change between the two construction steps
+not change between the two construction steps -at least not with the data in
-(at least not with the data in `tiny_kinship.pl` and so is not very illustrative
-of the top program construction process:
+`tiny_kinship.pl`- and so is not very illustrative of the Top program
+construction procedure).

 ```
 ?- list_top_program(grandfather/2).